piyush-garg/fabric8-build-team-wiki/Jenkins-Monitoring.md

 ## Stuff to do:

-  1. How different is monitoring A B and C?
+  1. How different is monitoring the three different kinds of images?
   2. Pradeepto considers (A) to be a priority now since it blocks other people.
   2. Apparently Prometheus is built into openshift.
 Should we use it instead of zabbix?